-- A. Any person who reasonably believes a violation of this Title or of any state or federal ethics law, rule, or regulation has occurred, or will occur, may file a complaint with the Inspector General. - B. Any elected official, employee, contractor, lobbyist, or board member who possesses knowledge of a violation of this Title or of any state or federal ethics law, rule, or regulation shall inform the Inspector General within five days of discovering the violation, unless the individual knows the violation has already been reported. - C. No elected official, employee, board member, lobbyist, or contractor shall file a complaint with the Inspector General that includes information he or she knows to be false, or which has been submitted in bad faith or with reckless disregard for the truth. - D. No person shall retaliate against any individual who, in good faith, has reported or expressed his or her intent to report a violation or suspected violation of this Code, whether such retaliation is through threat, coercion, harassment, abuse of authority, or adverse employment action.
+- A. Any person who reasonably believes a violation of this Title or of any state or federal ethics law, rule, or regulation has occurred, or will occur, may file a complaint with the Inspector General. - B. Any elected official, employee, contractor, lobbyist, or board member who possesses knowledge of a violation of this Title or of any state or federal ethics law, rule, or regulation shall inform the Inspector General within five days of

+- discovering the violation, unless the individual knows the violation has already been reported. - C. No elected official, employee, board member, lobbyist, or contractor shall file a complaint with the Inspector General that includes information he or she knows to be false, or which has been submitted in bad faith or with reckless disregard for the truth. - D. No person shall retaliate against any individual who, in good faith, has filed a written report or expressed in writing his or her intent to report a violation or suspected violation of this Code, whether such retaliation is through threat, coercion, harassment, abuse of authority, or adverse employment action.
 Any act of retaliation shall be considered a separate violation of this Code.
-All complaints of retaliation shall be reported to the Inspector General.
-Claims of retaliation brought by employees shall be heard by the Personnel Review Commission and shall be appealable to the Court of Common Pleas pursuant to Ohio Revised Code Chapter 2506.
+All complaints of retaliation shall be reported to the Inspector General for investigation. - E. If an employee believes he or she has been subject to retaliation, he or she shall report such violation to the Department of Human Resources.
+If an appointing authority takes any final disciplinary or retaliatory action against an employee as a result of the employee's having filed a report or complaint under state or federal law, the employee's sole remedy is to file an appeal with the state personnel board of review in accordance with Section 124.341 of the Ohio Revised Code.
+If an appointing authority takes any final disciplinary or retaliatory action against an employee as a result of the employee's having filed a report or complaint under this title, the employee's sole remedy is to file an appeal with the Personnel Review Commission.
+Claims of retaliation heard by the Personnel Review Commission shall be appealable to the Court of Common Pleas pursuant to Ohio Revised Code Chapter 2506.